Access and Disability Accomodations

 The following statement should appear on all event registration materials and program announcements:

 "K-State Research and Extension is committed to providing equal opportunity for participation in all programs, services and activities.
-Accommodations for persons with disabilities may be requested by contacting the event contact (insert name) two weeks prior to the start of the event (insert deadline date) at (insert phone number and email).
-Requests received after this date will be honored when it is feasible to do so.”
+Program information may be available in languages other than English.
+Reasonable accommodations for persons with disabilities, including alternative means for communication (e.g., Braille, large print, audio tape, and American Sign Language) may be requested by contacting the event contact (insert name) two weeks prior to the start of the event (insert deadline date) at (insert phone number and email).
+Requests received after this date will be honored when it is feasible to do so.
+Language access services, such as interpretation or translation of vital information will be provided free of charge to limited English proficient individuals upon request.

 - Learn more about K-State Research and Extension Statements of non-discrimination in the "Public Notification of Civil Rights" section of our Civil Rights Compliance Resources page.